Loglines Versus Taglines

 Only two men can save the world when Aliens attack and attempt to loot and destroy Earth on July 4th.

-So, don’t just dash one off and send it out — get people’s opinions of it first!!!
+So, don’t just dash a logline off and send it out!
+Get people’s opinions of it first.
 Thanks to the internet, blogs, forums, etc it’s never been easier to get someone’s opinion on your logline… No one is going to balk at reading 25 – 40 words.
 So what are you waiting for?

 Sign up for B2W’s new online mini course, Logline Hacks!